-Millions to get yellow fever shots in outbreak-hit DarfurNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Millions to get yellow fever shots in outbreak-hit DarfurNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 More than two million people in Sudan's Darfur region will be vaccinated against a rare yellow fever outbreak suspected of killing 107 people since late September, health officials said on Tuesday.

 The campaign should begin in about 20 days, after the vaccines arrive in Sudan, the World Health Organisation's country representative Anshu Banerjee told AFP.

 The number of doses available is less than the 3.6 million requested by Sudan's health ministry, meaning priority will go to the most heavily-affected areas in Sudan's far-west region, he said.

 "To date, 358 suspected cases of yellow fever have been reported, including 107 deaths," WHO said in a separate news release on Tuesday.